vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

 What is the shortest flight for each day of the week?
 {% highlight sql %}
 FOR f IN flights
-  COLLECT dayOfWeek = f.DayOfWeek
-  AGGREGATE minDistance = MIN(f.Distance)
+  COLLECT dayOfWeek = f.DayOfWeek AGGREGATE minDistance = MIN(f.Distance)
   RETURN {
     "dow" : dayOfWeek,
     "minDistance": minDistance
   }
 {% endhighlight %}

-Based on this query, we see that there is actually a flight on Wednesday that is shorter than any other flight.
+Based on this query, we see that Wednesday has the shortest flight.
 {% highlight csv %}
 dow  minDistance
 1    31